jlleongarcia/jlleongarcia/content/blog/r_retirementfacts.md

 url: 'r-dashboard-shinyapps'
 ---

-# Creating a Shiny Dashboard

 Inflation levels is a topic that is currently more and more listened.
 This will be the topic.

 In the end of 2021 I made a simple Shiny app that I deployed into ShinyApps, that was actually showing interactively the effects of inflation.

-So let's explain now the internals of that dashboard.
+So let's explain now the internals of that Shiny Dashboard.

 ## Math vs Controversy

 I know that discussing retirement can be a controversial topic, depending with whom we bring up the conversation.

-My goal with that simple app was to bring the math into those conversations, so that we could leave the emotions aside in the table and focus on the underlying data.
+My goal with that simple app was to bring the math into those conversations, so that we could **leave the emotions/biases aside** in the table and focus on the data.

 ## The Logic - How Does it Work?